JordanWu1997/Vim_Tmux_Config/README.md

     " Select vim-plug to load, set guicolor (real color) support, and etc.
     " Assign 0 to disable plug option
     ```
-- Dectect using neovim or not (automatical detection)
+- Detect using neovim or not (automatic detection)
-    - Neovim is better for loading tons of plugins, some plugins is disabled for vim
+    - Neovim is better for loading tons of plugins
-    - Required for
-        - [Plug-in] vim-startify (start page for empty buffer)
-        - [Plug-in] comfortable-motion (physical movement)
-        - [Plug-in] vim-tmux-focus-events, vim-tmux-clipboard (for tmux-vim interaction)
-        - [Plug-in] deoplete.nvim (for python code completion)
-        - [Plug-in] minimap (minimap scrollbar), also required neovim version > 0.5
-        - [Plug-in] goyo (distraction-free edtior)
+    - Neovim config path is different from vim
     ```vim
     " Use vim or neovim (Auto-detect)
     let using_neovim = has('nvim')
     let using_vim = !using_neovim
     ```
 - Check if using vim 8.0 or higher
-    - If vim version is less than 8.0, some function is not vailable (e.g. terminal)
+    - If vim version is less than 8.0, some function is not available (e.g. terminal)
     - Required for
         - [Built-in] terminal mode
         - [Plug-in] vim-polyglot (multi-language support)
-        - [Plug-in] ale (multi-lanaguage syntax highlight)
+        - [Plug-in] ale (multi-languages syntax highlight)
     ```vim
     " Check vim version for remote machine that vim <= 8.0 (e.g. Fomalhaut)
     let using_vim8 = 1